Coexistence of type-I and type-II superconductivity signatures in ZrB12 probed by muon spin rotation measurements: conclusion

-To conclude, by $\mu$SR and neutron measurements we have elucidated a rich superconducting phase diagram of ZrB$_{12}$.
-This works decisively demonstrates that in a marginal superconductor such as ZrB$_{12}$, a change of temperature can produce both type-I and type-II characteristics in the same compound.
-The evolution of the two types is related to a gradual change of kappa with temperature.
-The mixed state is stable at all temperatures when the applied magnetic field is greater than 275~Oe up to $H_{\rm c2}$.
-It would be interesting to extend our studies using low energy muon beams \cite{Morenzoni} to probe the near surface region in order to map and compare the superconductivity in this region with the bulk and to address the role of multi-band effects on surface superconductivity.
-It would be also interesting to study such $H$-$T$ phase diagram in other low-$\kappa$ superconductors to verify its universality.
+We have performed $\mu$SR and neutron diffraction measurements to study the rich superconducting phase diagram of ZrB$_{12}$.
+The most striking effect found in ZrB$_{12}$, is a simultaneous demonstration of both type-I and type-II characteristics in the $\mu$SR response in the same compound in a certain temperature range.
+It was possible to reproduce such a signal in a phenomenological model that takes into account multiple bands.
+At a large length scale, the state will have great similarities with the Landau state of type-I superconductors with Meissner domains immersed into proliferated tightly bound vortex domains.
+It would be interesting to extend our studies using low-energy-muon beams~\cite{Morenzoni} to probe the near-surface region in order to map and compare the superconductivity in this region with the bulk and to address the role of multi band effects on surface superconductivity.